8 top UK dropshipping suppliers for small businesses

 • Best for: gaining access to large seller network and international markets

-• Ships to: US, UK, Australia, New Zealand
+• Ships to: US, UK, Australia, New Zealand, Europe, South Africa, Asia

 SaleHoo Dropship integrates with your ecommerce site to import products to your Shopify store, similar to Modalyst and DSers.
 But SaleHoo’s USP is the SaleHoo Directory.
 Paid via a one-off payment on top of your subscription, it allows sellers to access over 8,000 international and, crucially, vetted wholesalers.

-You can choose to pay £53.30 annually, or a one-off payment of £101.03 to give you lifetime access.
+You can choose to pay $67 (approx. £50.18) annually, or a one-off payment of $127 (approx. £95.12) to give you lifetime access.
 The latter is better value for money, but it’s worth trying out the directory to see if it suits you before committing long-term.
 Handily, there is a 60-day money-back guarantee if you change your mind within eight weeks.

-This gives SaleHoo the edge over Avasam because it doesn’t restrict you to certified UK-based suppliers.
-It should also give you a level of confidence for the future.
-If you have ambitious aims to grow your business, you’ll be able to diversify your supply chain and expand your product offering in future.
+This gives SaleHoo the edge over Avasam, because it doesn’t restrict you to certified UK-based suppliers.
+It should also give you a level of confidence for the future – if you have ambitious aims to grow your business, you’ll be able to diversify your supply chain and expand your product offering in the future.

 Of course, there are downsides.
 SaleHoo doesn’t give you the option to check available stock before joining.
 Moreover, reviews report that many wholesalers listed on SaleHoo require a minimum order or charge a large amount for shipping, which could impact profit margins.